 Always consider cost when choosing a training program.
 More expensive programs are not necessarily better.
 As long as the program is accredited and has a good certification passing rate, you can feel good about choosing a cheaper training program.

-You can see the cheapest pharmacy technician programs available here.
+You can see free and cheap pharmacy technician programs available here.

 2) Time to Complete